 As a freelancer I have often consulted books and websites for grammatical advice.
 Dr. Tuten is the best I've found.
 She is the only one who anticipated my questions with straightforward answers and clear examples.
 I look forward to consulting Get It Write Online every time I am confronted by a grammatical quandary.

 - The Hon.
 Justice Gillian Lucky, High Court of Trinidad and Tobago, Chair, Judicial Education Institute

-Senior State and Federal Appellate Attorney
+- Margaret Perry, Senior State and Federal Appellate Attorney

-National Account Manager, United Parcel Service
+- Fred Lancaster, National Account Manager, United Parcel Service

-Director of Training and Development, S.C.
+- Samantha Williams, Director of Training and Development, S.C.
 Department of Public Safety

-Personnel Services, S.C.
+- Bonnie Ziegler, Personnel Services, S.C.
 Budget and Control Board Internal Operations

 Chartered Insurance Practitioner, Erskine Murray Insurance Brokers

-About The Instructor
+About the Instructor

 From 1988 to 2019, she taught writing and literature at Columbia College.
 A tenured full-professor holding an endowed chair, she served as dean of the Division of Communication, Languages, and Literatures for eight years and directed the writing-across-the-curriculum program for fifteen years.